 Now, who is most controllable and why?
 Read on carefully, here come your qualifications:

-- you need to be an immigrants or be part of a “minority”
+- be an immigrants or be part of a “minority”

 - you may fear issues with authorities or don’t think they will take you seriously and hence you don’t stand up for yourself, aka, you don’t voice your opinion but smile and nod so you “don’t become difficult to work with”.